-The four Reuse and Recycling Centres (RRCs) re-opened with social distancing measures in place from Monday 11 May 2020 following closure due to COVID-19.
+The four Reuse and Recycling Centres (RRCs) are open.
 This page contains important information that you should read through before you make a visit to an RRC.

 Reasons to Visit

 You should only go to an RRC if your visit is essential; this is to reduce the risk of transmission of Covid-19.
 Please make use of the collection services available from your local council if possible.

 Do not make a trip to an RRC if you are showing symptoms of Covid-19 or if you are self-isolating.
 For more information on what you need to do if you or someone you share a home with has shown symptoms of Covid-19, please visit:

 There may be long queues to use the RRCs, as social distancing requirements mean fewer cars can be allowed access at the same time.
 Please be considerate of other road users and avoid blocking traffic while queueing.